KPajak409/Stack-overflow-dev-survey-analysis/README.md

 ## Drop unnecessary columns
 - Q120 - empty question in schema filled with one unique value without nulls, possibly consent to processing data.
 - SurveyLength, SurveyEase question about the respondent's feelings after completing the survey may be omitted.
+- SOAI long strings containing user opinions about AI, great for NLP, not exactly for this project
 ## Remove duplicate and Incomplete Cases
 - Removing rows where more than 60% of columns are null
 - There isn't any duplicates